 Sticks – scaffolding

 Bundles serve for at least two purposes.
-First – they prevent cracks in the walls – they allow a room for wall to expand and contract in changing temperatures.
+First – they prevent cracks in the walls – they allow a room for the wall to expand and contract in changing temperatures.
 Second – they serve as scaffolding for yearly repairs of mosque.

 Eastern wall is directed towards Mecca and towards the main plaza.
-It is adorned with three massive towers – minarets, each topped with ostrich egg.
+It is adorned with three massive towers – minarets, each topped with an ostrich egg.
 The tallest (20 m) is in the middle – imam is conducting his prayers from this tower.